-Some videographers in Dubai have standard rates for various events such as soccer matches, birthday parties, etc. This primarily because the number of staff and equipment tend to be the same for these events.
+Some videographers in Dubai have standard rates for various events such as soccer matches, birthday parties, etc. This is primarily because the number of staff and equipment tends to be the same for these events.
 Here are some rates we came across:

 - Average sports coverage: the package includes filming the event, traveling for up to 50 miles to the event, and a flash drive with the complete video and still photos for $400.

-- Average birthday party: the package includes three hours of on-site filming, custom theme matching the party, soundtracks and musical outlay, music video-style highlights, and still photos for $400
+- Average birthday party: the package includes three hours of on-site filming, custom theme matching the party, soundtracks, musical outlay, music video-style highlights, and still photos for $400